Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4258/

 ### How to use Performance Analysis
-The Performance Analysis Visualization allows you to compare two related metrics over time in a tabular format.
-Use cases include comparing your infrastructure and application health, showing performance and availability of synthetic monitoring scripts, and tracking build status vs code commits over time.
+The Performance Analysis Visualization allows you to compare two related metrics over time in a tabular format.<br>
+Use cases include comparing your infrastructure and application health, showing performance and availability of synthetic monitoring scripts, and tracking build status vs code commits over time.<br>
 This app provides a visualization that you can use in your own apps and dashboards.

 #### Usecases for the Performance Analysis Visualization
 1. Displaying both infrastructure and application health over time